Working with Client Extensions

 Deploying to a Self-Hosted Liferay Instance

-If you host your Liferay installation on-premises, use the workspace bundle zip to deploy your client extensions.
+If you self-host your Liferay installation, use the workspace bundle zip to deploy your client extensions.
 To build and deploy your client extensions, run this command from your workspace’s

 ../gradlew clean distBundleZip